anjandebnath/LLMAgent/Readme.md

 ## Project goal

+    Built an ETML pipeline that takes in some taxi ride data, clusters this based on ride distance and time, and then performs text summarization on some contextual information using an LLM.

 1. I want to be given clear `labels of anomalous rides` that have anomalously `long ride times `or `distances` so that I can perform further analysis and modeling on the volume of anomalous rides.
 2. I want to be provided with a `summary of relevant textual data`